emrecoskun705/emrecoskun705/README.md

 ## Hi I'm Emre <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

 A Full Stack Developer who creates web and mobile applications.
 Also, I like to use the machine learning and AI projects that I have created in my applications.
 I spend most of my time learning new technologies and improving myself to become a successful developer.
+I'm currently working as a software developer at DeskGate, a company based in Turkey that specializes in Remote Desktop and Employee Monitoring.
+Most of my time is spent using .NET and MSSQL, as well as Java for developing the mobile application of our product.

 :mailbox: Reach me out!